Esk'etemc is a forward-thinking community with strong cultural values and connection to the land.

 Governance System combination of DISC (elected) chief and council and traditional Esk'etemc governance

-In-Community store/gas station, firehall, radio station, ice rink, health centre, band administration offices, band-member owned small businesses, commmunity garden, Elders/Youth centre, ARM Alkali Resource Management, Letwilc ren Semec (Heal My Spirit) recovery centre, Sxoxomic Community School
+In-Community store/gas station, firehall, radio station, ice rink, health centre, band administration offices, band-member owned small businesses, commmunity garden, Elders/Youth centre, Alkali Resource Management, Letwilc ren Semec (Heal My Spirit) recovery centre, Sxoxomic Community School

 Esk'etemc Declaration of Title & Rights May 8, 2017